tlegit/symapp/README.md

  * Debugger is active!
  * Debugger pin code: 236-035-556
 ```
 This runs the Docker container in the background.
-The second command above is to display the output of the first command in a container context.
+The second command above is to display the output of the first command.

 ### Using the application